-The field power wires are connected to the unit at line-side pressure lugs on compressor contactor C and indoor fan contactor IFC (see wiring diagram label for control box component arrangement) or at factory-installed option non-fused disconnect switch.
-Maximum wire size is #2ga AWG (copper only).
-See Fig. 22 and 23 and unit label diagram for field power wiring connections.
+Field power wires are connected to the unit at line-side pressure lugs at the main terminal block (TB1) or at factory-installed option non-fused disconnect switch (see Fig. 26).
+Max wire size is #2 AWG (copper only).
+(See Fig. 27.)

-NOTE: Unit may be equipped with short test leads (pigtails) on the field line connection points on contactor C or optional disconnect switch.
-These leads are for factory-run test purposes only; remove and discard before connecting field power wires to unit connection points.
+NOTE: TEST LEADS - Unit may be equipped with short leads (pigtails) on the field line connection points off the optional disconnect switch.
+These leads are for factory run-test purposes only; remove and discard before connecting field power wires to unit connection points.
 Make field power connections directly to line connection pressure lugs only.